SceneVariables

 default: 0.0

-This setting specifies the maximum fraction of the snapshot overhead threshold for an extra snapshot action in the event of an unexpected interruption by SIGINT.
+Specifies the maximum fraction of the snapshot overhead threshold for an extra snapshot action in the event of an unexpected interruption by SIGINT.
 The value is expressed as a fraction.
 If the value is set to zero or a negative number, no extra snapshot action will be executed, and no checkpoint file will be generated if SIGINT is received.

 checkpoint_mode